willmh93/QtSim/README.md

     src/simulations/Explosion.h
     src/simulations/Explosion.cpp
     ```
-  - When you run the application, your simulation should appear in the TreeView in the top-left corner
+  - When you run the application, your simulation **"Explosion"** should appear in the TreeView in the top-left corner
 ### Creating your Project / Scene and rendering it
 - Your generated **Project** class can override these methods
     ```cpp